zachwhalen/creativecoding/projects.md

 ### Project Criteria
  * 8 - 20 glitched images using **at least two** of the methods listed above
- * A gallery of these images presented or arranged meaningfully.
+ * A gallery of these images presented and arranged meaningfully.
+ * A blog entry explaining your glitch methods and the intent behind your arrangement.

 ## Project: NaNoGenMo